Category Archives: Case Studies

 The existence of multiple bank accounts at each level of capital flow, the inconsistency in in-voice submission for bookkeeping purposes (many handwritten), and preference for cash dealings for ease of trade meant tracking and assessing capital flow was a challenge.

-In tracking the Companies’ capital movement, GAO set out the following scope of work:
+In tracking the Companies’ capital movement, Gifted Group set out the following scope of work:

 • To engage in meetings and discussions with relevant stakeholders namely the two parties, the Companies’ bookkeepers, suppliers, and clients;